-Ref y Places

-Page Policy / Modification Reason

-Paragraph

-MM119 1 137 As set out in Policy 57 'Tall Buildings', new tall buildings in Waltham Forest are defined as being between 10 storeys (or above 30m when measured from the ground) and 17 storeys and will only be supported on certain sites identified for a Transition or Transformation approach to character-led intensification, as identified on Figure XX.
+Ref Page Policy/Paragraph Main Modification MM119 137 New Paragraphs As set out in Policy 57 'Tall Buildings', new tall buildings in Waltham Forest are defined as being between 10 storeys (or above 30m when measured from the ground) and 17 storeys and will only be supported on certain sites identified for a Transition or Transformation approach to character-led intensification, as identified on Figure XX.
 On some Transformation sites which are likely to see extensive change, there may be opportunities for buildings of 18 storeys or more in height.
 Where the Council considers a Transformation site to be potentially suitable for tall buildings of 18 storeys or more, a range of heights will be indicated in Local Plan 2 - Site Allocations.
 Inclusion as a site with potential for tall buildings in figure XX or in Local Plan 2 - Site Allocations does not mean that buildings of the heights identified are automatically acceptable.
-Any proposals for tall buildings on these sites will be subject to full consideration against all relevant planning policy, including that set out in Policy 8 'Character-led Intensification', Policy 56 'Delivering High-Quality Design', Policy 57 'Tall Buildings' and Policy XX 'Building Heights' to ensure that they are appropriate for their location and do not lead to unacceptable impacts on the local area.
+Any proposals for tall buildings on these sites will be subject to full consideration against all relevant planning policy, including that set out in Policy 8 ' Character-led Intensification', Policy 56 'Delivering High-Quality Design', Policy 57 'Tall Buildings' and Policy XX 'Building Heights' to ensure that they are appropriate for their location and do not lead to unacceptable impacts on the local area.
 Clause C of Policy 57 'Tall Buildings' does not provide an alternative to compliance with Clauses A or B, but rather acknowledges that, over the Plan Period, evidence may be developed to support the delivery of a tall building on a site that is not currently identified on figure xx.
 This is only anticipated in very limited circumstances and will only be supported where a Council led Tall Buildings Assessment supports a tall building on the site.
 Examples of such limited circumstances could include opportunities to signify a new use or public space of civic importance, framing or defining key views or to enhance an existing cluster of tall buildings.
-As set out in the policy, this will only apply in Strategic Locations, on sites with good public transport co New supporting text to satisfy the requirements of the London Plan (2021) with respect to defining tall buildings and indicating locations where they are potentially appropriate, in response to representations and Hearing Statements from the Mayor of London

-MM120 New Policy New Policy XX - Building Heights
+As set out in the policy, this will only apply in Strategic Locations, on sites with good public transport connectivity, that are suitable for a Transition or Transformation approach to character-led intensification and where all other policy tests can be met.
+Such sites will be identified in Local Plan 2 (Site Allocations) and/or other subsequent Development Plan Documents.
+All tall buildings will also need to demonstrate exemplar architectural and design quality to be considered acceptable.
+Further detailed guidance on the Council's expectations regarding the design and architecture of proposals for tall buildings will be set out in the Exemplar Design Supplementary Planning Document (SPD).
+MM120 New Policy New Policy XX - Building Heights Appropriate building heights for new development will vary in response to the prevailing character and building heights of that part of the Borough, in line with the approach to character-led intensification set out in Policy 8 'Character-Led Intensification'.
+A. Building heights for new development will generally be acceptable where they fall within the ranges set out in Table XX below.
+This remains subject to thorough assessments of context and character and all of the Exemplar Design criteria set out in Policy 56 'Delivering High Quality Design'.